 Do I need a high amp electrical socket?

 An induction rice cooker is a stand-alone product.
 It does not require an induction cooktop to work.

-It can be plugged into a normal 110V, 15amp socket and operate independently from a cooktop.
+The rice cooker can be plugged into a normal 110V, 15amp socket and operate independently from a cooktop.

-It will usually have a handle on top with a locking lid and is easy to transport.
+Also, it will usually have a handle on top with a locking lid and is easy to transport.